-14.4 Maths Classes and Materials Options Classes
+13.4 Maths Classes and Materials Options Classes

 These classes typically involve groups of 6 to 10 students.
-First and second year students take Maths Classes (organised by Dr Marina Galano); these are normally at the rate of one class for every two maths lectures, which is an average of about one class per week.
+First and second year students take Maths Classes (organised by Professor Marina Galano); these are normally at the rate of one class for every two maths lectures, which is an average of about one class per week.
 Third year MS and fourth year MEM students take Materials Options classes (co-ordinated by the office of the Deputy Administrator Academic); there are three classes per 12h lecture course.

-14.5 Other Coursework and Final Year Projects
+13.5 Other Coursework and Final Year Projects

-- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Business Plan typically 20h writing up time for the Business Plan - (iii) Team Design Project typically 100h for an MS student or 75h for an MEM student, in both cases including writing the team report. - (iv) Characterisation of Materials or Introduction to Materials Modelling module typically 100h, including writing the report(s).
+- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Business Plan typically 20h writing up time for the Business Plan - (iii) Team Design Project typically 100h for an MS student or 75h for an MEM student, in both cases including writing the team report. - (iv) Characterisation of Materials or Introduction to Materials Modelling module typically 100h, including writing the report(s). - (v) Literature-based research module (for 3 year BA (Hons) degree) typically3, and no more than 4, weeks full-time equivalent effort, including writing the essay.

-14.6 Final year Part II Projects
+13.6 Fourth year Part II Projects